jiayeli-hualien/lotus-gbemu/Readme.md

 3. Wrote an C/C++ wrapper.
 (Wana to implement my emulator in C++, but GBIT is C).
    1. I make a mistake.
 We can simply write a C++ program to call GBIT with providing extern "C" callbacks.
 We don't need to provide a fully C wrapper of C++.
 Let it go.

+2023/2/15
+1. Integrating GBIT, NOP is not passed.
+2. I try to apply C++/OOP/DesignPattern, but my code is mixed up.
+3. (TODO) get_state/set_state for GBIT

 # Lisence (TODO)